 West End Service Station

-In 2022, the City of Edwardsville partnered with Great Rivers and Routes Tourism Bureau to purchase the building and restore this Route 66 landmark to map out the history of the iconic highway in Edwardsville.
-It opened in June 2023 as a Route 66 interpretive center to take visitors on a nostalgic trip back in time through the stories and photos from past decades.
-We're thrilled to showcase what we hope will be a revolving array of memorabilia!
-Great Rivers and Routes staff will be available to answer questions, provide details on other area Route 66 attractions and also show off the neat souvenirs available for purchase at the station.
-We hope you enjoy the station and welcome your suggestions!
+From 1927 through 1964, around the time that Route 66 bypassed Edwardsville, the building at 620 St. Louis Street served as a fuel stop and service center.
+For the next 55 years (until 2019), it shifted to a different kind of service: dentistry.
+In 2022, the City of Edwardsville partnered with Great Rivers and Routes Tourism Bureau to purchase and restore this Route 66 landmark to map out the history of the iconic highway in Edwardsville.
+It opened in June 2023 as a Route 66 interpretive center to take visitors on a nostalgic trip back in time through stories, photos and souvenirs.

 West End Service Station with gas pumps-0623